We enjoy winter vacations when it’s the off season at many locations in the US. But winter exploration and photography

-Select a hat based on the temperature and length of any hiking you may do.
+Select a winter hat based on the temperature and length of any hiking you may do.

 I find that hats don’t always stay over my ears, especially if I have my hair in a pony tail.
 I like to wear a Buff headband under my warmer hat.
 This way, my ears and the top of my head stay warm, even if the hat rises over my ears.

 We both really like fleece BUFFS to use as a hat, headband or neck gaiter.

-Insulated winter boots should be rated for 20 below zero Fahrenheit or colder.
+When looking for insulated winter boots, they should be rated for 20 below zero Fahrenheit or colder.
 Single layer insulated boots with the equivalent of 400 grams of Thinsulate insulation or the equivalent are recommended.

 Be sure to size your boot by wearing a thicker sock or sock liner to make sure blood circulation isn’t compromised.

 Some winter conditions won’t be so extreme in temperature, and waterproof boots will suffice.
-We always recommend the Merrell Moab Waterproof boots for all hiking needs that don’t require additional insulation for extreme winter temperatures.
+We always recommend the waterproof boots for all hiking needs that don’t require additional insulation for extreme winter temperatures.

 Mitts provide more warmth that gloves, but gloves allow individual finger movement.
 If it’s extremely cold, use an insulating glove inside a waterproof shell mitt to provide dexterity and warmth.